rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 ![rustcraft-img](rustcraft.png)

 [Rustcraft][rustcraft] by [@dskart]
 is a simple Minecraft engine written in Rust using wgpu.

+It handles infinite world generation using gradient noise as well as placing and breaking blocks.

 [rustcraft]: https://github.com/dskart/rustcraft